 The best way to learn about a new culture and language is to be fully immersed in it which is why all Greenheart Travel high school abroad students live with local host families.
-All of our host families are volunteers and will treat you as a member of their family.
+All of our host families will treat you as a member of their family.
 By being a part of your family’s daily life, you will learn to live (and speak British English!) like a local.
 In England, it is common for students to be placed with another exchange student, usually from a different country.
 If you apply with a friend, it is possible to place you together.

 Prospective host families undergo a rigorous screening process.
 Participants can rest assured that only suitable host families will be selected.
 In fact, many of our current host families have hosted students in the past, showing what an impactful experience it was.